-Money Moves from 21 to 18-Year-Olds
+Money moves from 21 to 18-year-olds

 My crystal ball didn’t lie.

 When the day came to tell my family I was gay, not only was I scared to lose them, I was scared of how I would take care of myself physically, emotionally and financially.
 In a flash, I’d be alone.
-Being raised to believe that “the church” would always take care of me from cradle to grave, I didn’t prepare to be independent.
+Being raised to believe that “the church” would take care of me from cradle to grave, I didn’t prepare to be emotionally or financially independent.
 I could’ve benefited from these smart money moves.

 Whether we jump out or are pushed out of the nest, many queer kids and young adults find themselves in similar financial situations with similar fears.
 This made me think of how The Debt Free Guys could help queer people in their teens and twenties who face similar situations.

 Before I start, I want to give you an extra tip.
 Become a gay blogger!
 In today’s world, you can make a living by being a gay blogger or expanding your influence in any career because of your gay blog.
 Whether you blog for money or blog to make the world a better place, you won’t regret starting a blog today.
 Blogging will give you financial independence and provide our queer community more of a voice.I'm a money smart homo! #QueerMoneyClick To Tweet